WenChentao/Seg2Link/docs/Round2/divide_3d.md

 ### Division (3D)

-The division 3D divide a cell based on 3D connectivity.
+Divide a cell based on 3D connectivity.
 It should be used in following two cases:

-#### Incorrect merge of spatially separated cells
+#### Divide incorrect merged cells that are spatially separated
 1. The cell 2 should be divided into two cells due to the careless incorrect merge operation by the user.

     ![slice1](./pictures/division_3d_1_annotation.png)